TVC’s Economic Review of Quarter 1 2024

 Globally, markets were mostly positive in Q1 2024, with global bond and equity markets ending on a high note.
 However, markets were negatively affected by slightly higher than expected inflation and we experienced an expected delay in the first interest rate cut.

 Market-related headlines in Q1 seemed to focus on global monetary policy and growing hopes for a soft landing played a significant role in market dynamics.
+Central bankers in the United States and South Africa maintained a more hawkish stance.

 The local markets were influenced by uncertainty over the national elections and low growth prospects for the country.
 We also had The Budget Speech and subdued load shedding.